ajeless/ARMAIII/mission_making/flak_generator.md

 **_vehicle** The variable name of your vehicle.

 **_shellClass** The ammo class, not the magazine class, from: https://community.bistudio.com/wiki/Arma_3_CfgMagazines.
-For flak it's gest to use the remote ammo types like satchel charges or demo charges because the detonate when setDamage = 1;
+For flak it's best to use the remote ammo types like satchel charges or demo charges because the detonate when setDamage = 1;

 **_numberOfShells** How many flak shells in the barrage